SamuelSchlesinger/anonymous-credit-tokens/README.md

 A Rust implementation of an Anonymous Credit Scheme (ACS) that enables privacy-preserving payment systems.

+## WARNING

+This cryptography is experimental and unaudited.

 ## Overview

 This library implements the Anonymous Credit Scheme designed by Jonathan Katz